 Getting There: Head north from Almonte on Highway 29 and turn onto Clayton Road, then travel north on Concession 8 to reach the mill.
 There is a small lot just inside the gate where you can park, or you can drive down to the mill itself and park there.
 The network of trails can be accessed from the gatehouse or from the mill.

-Apres-Ski: Fuel up before your ski with a savoury wood-fired pizza from Joe’s Italian Kitchen or sweeter fare from Tea and Cake, a cute little tearoom in downtown Almonte.
-Browse the cozy independent bookstore, Mill Street Books to stock up on your latest great read.
+Apres-Ski: Fuel up before your ski with some take-out: savoury wood-fired pizza from Joe’s Italian Kitchen or sweeter fare from Tea and Cake, a cute little tearoom in downtown Almonte.
+Browse the cozy independent bookstore, Mill Street Books to stock up on your next great read.

 The three-kilometre round trip Eagle’s Nest Trail is good for intermediate skill levels and offers an invigorating winter outing for skiing.
 Located right at Calabogie Peaks, the trail will take you to the spectacular Eagles Nest lookout, although you may need to remove your skis to hike the remaining few feet to the lookout.
 There’s a slight incline on the way out, but don’t worry, it will be an easy trip back!